Elinor Ostrom: Ostrom's law

+Personal life

+After college, Ostrom married a classmate, Charles Scott, and worked at General Radio in Cambridge, Massachusetts, while Scott attended Harvard Law School.
+They divorced several years later when Ostrom began contemplating a Ph.D.

+Her postgraduate seminar was led by Vincent Ostrom, an associate professor of political science, 14 years her senior, whom she married in 1963.
+This marked the beginning of a lifelong partnership named "love and contestation," as Ostrom put it in her dedication to her seminal 1990 book, Governing the Commons: The Evolution of Institutions for Collective Action.

 Awards and recognition

 Ostrom was a member of the United States National Academy of Sciences, a member of the American Philosophical Society, and president of the American Political Science Association and the Public Choice Society.
 In 1999, she became the first woman to receive the prestigious Johan Skytte Prize in Political Science.

+Ostrom's book "Governing the Commons: The Evolution of Institutions for Collective Action" was awarded the Harold & Margaret Sprout Award in 1992.
 Ostrom was awarded the Frank E. Seidman Distinguished Award for Political Economy in 1998.
 Her presented paper, on "The Comparative Study of Public Economies", was followed by a discussion among Kenneth Arrow, Thomas Schelling, and Amartya Sen. She was awarded the John J. Carty Award from the National Academy of Sciences in 2004, and, in 2005, received the James Madison Award by the American Political Science Association.
 In 2008, she became the first woman to receive the William H. Riker Prize in political science; and, the following year, she received the Tisch Civic Engagement Research Prize from the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University.
 In 2010, the Utne Reader magazine included Ostrom as one of the "25 Visionaries Who Are Changing Your World".
 She was named one of Time magazine's "100 Most Influential People in the World" in 2012.

 The International Institute of Social Studies (ISS) awarded its Honorary Fellowship to her in 2002.In 2008 she was awarded an honorary degree, doctor honoris causa, at the Norwegian University of Science and Technology.

 In July 2019, Indiana University Bloomington announced that as part of their Bridging the Visibility Gap initiative, a statue of Ostrom would be placed outside of the building which houses the university's political science department.